Boxing FuturesBack to Activities

 Developing a prosocial mindset is fundamental to the work that they do in the gym and so they reinforce this through the inclusion of fun social activities, such as having a meal together, volunteering in a community action group, and trying an alternate outdoor activity.

-Through cultivating strong relationships and the beneficial effects of non-contact boxing, they are able to develop confidence and empower young people to positively achieve their goals.
+Through cultivating strong relationships and the beneficial effects of non-contact boxing, they are able to develop confidence and empower young people

 Find out the impact that ‘Brothers Through Boxing’ makes: